Publish Novellas 23 May 2021

-They both remove their tops.
+While submerged neck-deep, they both remove their tops.
 Jayson pulls his pants down to his knees.
 Caroline begins to lose her balance while trying to do the same.
 Jason grabs her hand to steady her.

 They wash their faces and lather up beneath the water.
 After vigorously washing the armpits of their blouse and shirt, they put their tops back on and pull up their pants.

 Emerging from the water soaking wet, neither wants to ask how their clothes are supposed to dry.
 By the time Leonid leads them to the dining area, the tropical heat leaves their clothing slightly damp.

 At the dining table, Brian is inquisitive.
 Recalling the reaction Jayson had during his first encounter with Leonid, he asks with a smirk, “How did your bath with Leonid go?”